 The discussion closed on a high note.
 A strong sense of optimism blended with acknowledgment that there’s a lot of work to be done to bring transformative change with real system-level shifts to realize the potential of women entrepreneurs.

-For more blog posts and insights on building inclusive economies, browse the gender lens investing category on the WSII website:
+For more blog posts and insights on building inclusive economies, browse the Gender Lens Investing Archives.

 Suzanne Biegel is Senior Gender Lens Investing Advisor at Wharton Social Impact Initiative, Investment Director for the SPRING Accelerator, an accelerator focused on accelerating businesses which have products and services that can improve the lives of adolescent girls, and founder of Catalyst at Large.
 She’s based in London.